Jeannie Leavitt: Career

 Leavitt's F-15 flight hours have included 300 combat hours, mostly over Afghanistan and Iraq.
 On one mission, during Operation Southern Watch in 1996, she supported a Royal Air Force Tornado GR1 under threat from an Iraqi Roland surface-to-air missile.

 From 2002 to 2010, Leavitt earned three master's degrees; a Master of Business Administration from Auburn University in Alabama (2002), a Master of Military Operational Art and Science from the Air Command and Staff College at Maxwell Air Force Base (2004), and a Master of National Security Strategy from the National War College (2010).

 Leavitt's first command was the 333d Fighter Squadron at Seymour Johnson Air Force Base in North Carolina.
 She was appointed Commander of the 4th Fighter Wing, at the same base in June 2012.

 In June 2014, Leavitt relinquished command of the 4th Fighter Wing to become principal military assistant to the Secretary of Defense in Washington, D.C.

 In 2016, Leavitt became the first woman to take control of the 57th Wing at Nellis Air Force Base, and was promoted to brigadier general.

 In June 2018, Leavitt relinquished command of the 57th Wing to become commander of the Air Force Recruiting Service at Randolph Air Force Base, Joint Base San Antonio, in Texas.

 Leavitt assumed the post of Air Force Chief of Safety on August 13, 2021.
 She retired from the Air Force on September 23, 2023.

-Leavitt is currently a member of the Engineering Advisory Board at the Cockrell School of Engineering, the University of Texas at Austin, and a principal at Pallas Advisors.
-She also serves as a Distinguished National Security Fellow at the Clements Center for National Security at the University of Texas.
+Leavitt was a member of the Engineering Advisory Board at the Cockrell School of Engineering, the University of Texas at Austin, and a principal at Pallas Advisors.
+She also served as a Distinguished National Security Fellow at the Clements Center for National Security at the University of Texas.

+On December 8, 2025, Leavitt was appointed as dean of the College of Aviation for the Prescott campus of Embry-Riddle Aeronautical University.

+She will assume her new role in February 2026.